solo-io/workshops/gloo-portal/README.md

   namespace: default
 spec:
   domains:
-  - api.example.com
+  - dev.petstore.com
   displayInfo:
     description: This environment is meant for developers to deploy and test their APIs.
     displayName: Development
   apiProducts:
-  - name: bookinfo-product
+  - name: petstore
     namespace: default
     plans:
     - authPolicy: